Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Which one is best to use?

 Each type of rendered fat has slightly different properties, making each one better for one task or another.
-Generally, rendered fats that are softer (lard, schmaltz, etc.) are better for baked goods and greasing pans, where harder fats (tallow) are better for making candles and deep-frying.
+Generally, rendered fats that are softer (lard, schmaltz, etc.) are better for baked goods and greasing pans, whereas harder fats (tallow) are better for making candles, whipped balms, and deep-frying.

-For a detailed analysis of all of the uses of rendered fats, check out my article: Tallow vs Lard: Which One to Use?
+*For a detailed analysis of uses for rendered fats, check out my article: Tallow vs Lard: Which One to Use?

 Are Rendered Fats Healthy?